sky-sharma/xqtive/README.md

 # The terms "step" and "state" are used interchangeably in the rest of this document.

 FEATURES:
 1. Written in Python3.8.
 Should work with Python3.6 onwards but only tested with Python3.8.
+2. Written for Linux.
+Tested on Debian.
-2. Leverages multiprocessing.
+3. Leverages multiprocessing.
-3. Interfaces with AWS IoT MQTT.
+4. Interfaces with AWS IoT MQTT.
 Interfacing with MosQuiTTo coming soon.
-4. Allows a non-programmer to write test sequences using a text-editor and using a simple set of rules / syntax.
+5. Allows a non-programmer to write test sequences using a text-editor and using a simple set of rules / syntax.
-5. Allows a programmer with some Python abilities to extend some key classes.
+6. Allows a programmer with some Python abilities to extend some key classes.
-6. Each step in the sequence file corresponds to a state in a state machine.
+7. Each step in the sequence file corresponds to a state in a state machine.
 Each of those states subsequently can be defined by sub-states and those by sub-states and so on.
 To enable all the states to execute in the proper order PriorityQueues are used.
-7. States can be run from a sequence file OR by incoming MQTT messages.
+8. States can be run from a sequence file OR by incoming MQTT messages.
 States return MQTT messages as feedback.
 This allows creation of a front-end.
-8. States requested over MQTT can be NORMAL or HIGH priority.
+9. States requested over MQTT can be NORMAL or HIGH priority.
 If a HIGH PRIORITY state is received the existing queue is cleared and the HIGH priority state is executed next.
+10. Core functionality is provided by XQtiveStateMachine class.
+11. At any given time an application built with XQtive runs two or more processes:
+- Main Queued State Machine (uses XQtiveStateMachine and extensions).
+This is the one whose states are called out in a sequence / recipe file or in MQTT messages.
+- Main IoT / MQTT process which interfaces to broker (currently AWS IoT but MosQuiTTo also planned for the future).
+- Optional Queued State Machines (also use XQtiveStateMachine and extensions) launched using "multiprocessing".
+Talk to other Queued State Machines (including main one) using the Priority Queue of the state machine in question.

 EXAMPLE SEQUENCE FILE: